zeigeist/opensaml/README.md

 This repo contains implementation of Service Provider (SP) entity, where it protects the resource for which SAML authentication at Identity Provider (IdP) required to access the resource.

 Following SAML Bindings and their combinations supports:
- - Request Binding: Redirect and POST
+ - Request Bindings:  HTTP-Redirect and HTTP-POST
- - Response Binding Artifact and POST
+ - Response Bindings: Artifact and HTTP-POST

 Following NameID format supports:
  - Unspecified